Where do you buy your clothes?

 Not really.
-There are occasionally affiliate links scattered throughout the site, meaning if you click on that link and end up buying the item within a certain number of days I will receive a small commission of that purchase, but honestly because I don’t blog to make money off it I normally forget to even include affiliate links from the 2 or 3 sites I’ve actually bothered to become an affiliate with.
+There are occasionally affiliate links scattered throughout the site, meaning if you click on that link and end up buying the item within a certain number of days I will receive a small commission of that purchase, but honestly because I don’t blog to make money off it I normally forget to even include affiliate links from the 2 sites I’ve bothered to become an affiliate with.
 I do get sent free clothes for review, as mentioned above, but I won’t review anything I don’t love and I don’t blog to make money as I work full time, so you can always be assured that I’m never out to trick you into buying something so that I get a payday from it ❤

 Do you have any advice for pinups new to styling vintage hair?

 I’m by no means an expert, but if you want help getting the hang of pincurls then you can find a tutorial here on how to roll pincurls and my review on the Sculpture Pin Curler Tool.
 Otherwise I suggest you look to ladies who have far greater skills than I, particularly Youtubers, such as PinupDollAshleyMarie, The Cherry Dollface and Lisa Freemont Street.